Bacha Nagma: History

 Another dance form is known as the Hafiz Nagma- ‘Female dancer’s Song’ was prevalent before the Bacha Nagma.
 Its performance was similar to Bacha Nagma, and the songs were usually set to Sufi lyrics or Sufia Kalam, but the dancer who performed on these songs was always female and known as Hafiza.
 These dancers were much celebrated at weddings and festivals.
 This dance form was eventually replaced by the Bacha Nagma, with different reasons given for this happening.
 A belief among the locals is that the concept of boys dancing in female attire had a historical significance which dates back during the rule of the Mughal emperor Akbar.
 After Kashmir was captured by Akbar, he wanted to diminish the gallantry of the men residing in the place.
 To accomplish it, he enforced the men to dress up like the women, to prevent them from disclosing their heroism and bravery.
-Kashmiris believe that Mughal Emperor Akbar, in an attempt to counter manly valor of its people and remove any possible future trouble, decree-forced Kashmiri men to were feminine gown like dresses - pheran.
-Then, in 1920s Hafiz Nagma was banned officially in Kashmir by the ruling Dogra Maharaja.
+Kashmiris believe that Mughal emperor Akbar, in an attempt to counter manly valor of its people and remove any possible future trouble, decree-forced Kashmiri men to were feminine gown like dresses - pheran.
+In the 1920s, Hafiz Nagma was banned officially in Kashmir by the ruling Dogra Maharaja.
 The ruler felt this dance was losing its Sufi touch and was becoming too sensual and hence amoral for the society.
 With songs being the same, the female Muslim dancers were replaced by young Muslim boys who dressed as women, giving the origin of Bacha Nagma.
 Few studies by the respected academic personnel reveal that this dance form was mainly promoted by the Afghans in Kabul.
 The dancers did not only wear the dress of a woman but they also beautified themselves with various ornaments and jewelry.
 The dance movements are performed with such dignity and expertise that it is almost impossible to distinguish the boys with that of the dance performances of girls.
 It is a distinct credit of the young boys, dancing and singing simultaneously with the music.
 These young boys are trained as soon as they reach their adolescent age to maintain the sweetness and the shrillness in their voice.
 During the modern era, there have been several alterations in the song and the dance.